laertemjr/Vetores_en/README.md

 ### ⚙️ Running the tests

-* PTo test the code of this project, simply download the executable file, accessible from the folder [Win32/Debug](https://github.com/laertemjr/Vetores_en/tree/main/Win32/Debug) from this repository.
+* To test the code of this project, simply download the executable file, accessible from the folder [Win32/Debug](https://github.com/laertemjr/Vetores_en/tree/main/Win32/Debug) from this repository.

 ### 🛠️ Built with